 I often drop into Wondercafe, a forum site sponsored by The United Church of Canada.
 While it can be as fractious a place as any on the 'Net, it has maintained a remarkably civil tone over the three years or so of it's existence.
 That tone, I think, has enabled a surprisingly diverse group of people to share their thoughts and beliefs and to recognize in each a unity in their diversity.

 Thought!
 Attempting to finally alter the overarching appearance for my old page.
-Views on the sharp feel of https://www.countryhomecandle.com?
-Absolutely a skillful online soy candle shop in Canada when wanted inside the whole Ontario areas.
+Views on the sharp feel of http://www.americanpresbyterianchurch.org?
+Absolutely a splendid bible translation group when wanted inside the whole PENNSYLVANIA areas.
 Offer your opinions.
 Appreciated!

 From conservative to liberal to atheist,many have contributed to an array of discussions including the eternal ethical question of "why should we be good?"